Search Engine Optimisation (SEO) has long been the backbone of online visibility. At its heart lies a simple yet crucial component: keywords

 It means visitors who find your site through these terms are more likely to take desired actions, be it making a purchase or signing up for a newsletter.

-2. Less Competition in Search Results
+2. Less Competition

 In contrast, long-tail keywords face fewer competitors, offering an opportunity for better search rankings, especially beneficial for newer sites or those in competitive sectors.

-3. Cost-Effective for Paid Search Campaigns
+3. Cost-Effective for PPC

 For those using pay-per-click (PPC) advertising, long-tail keywords can be a budget-friendly choice.